 blacklist qmi_wwan

-If you do that these two drivers won’t be loaded when you attach your EM7565 device to the USB port.
-So, once I do that and restart the system my above resolution to the problem stops working again :(.
+If you do that, the qcserial and qmi_wwan drivers won’t be loaded.
+As a result, the drivers will not start.
+This happens when you attach your EM7565 device to the USB port.
+So, once I do that and restart the computer my above resolution to the problem stops working again :(.

-Actually qcserial driver is loading the usbserial and once you take the qcserial out of the equation, it all stops working again.
+Actually, the qcserial driver loads the usbserial.
+If you remove the qcserial from the equation, it all stops working again.

 So finally what I did was to: